 - If you can do so safely, take photos or video of the scene, the deer, and any damage to your car or other property.
 Also, get the names and contact information of any witnesses.
 You will need this for your insurance claim.

-- Contact your car insurance company.
-The odds of your claim being handled satisfactorily are better if you report collisions straight away.
+- Contact your insurance company.
+The odds of your claim being handled satisfactorily are better if you report the collision right away.

-- Check on your vehicle’s drivability and safety very carefully before starting the engine or driving it.
+- Check on your vehicle’s drivability and safety carefully before starting the engine or driving it.
 In particular, check for tire damage, broken lights, loose parts or pieces, and any fluid leak.
-Only continue on your journey of you are sure it is safe to do so.
+Only continue on your journey of you are sure the vehicle is safe.

-If your vehicle has been damaged, we, of course, welcome you to contact Rhinelander Collision Center at 715-369-1144 as soon as possible.
-We are experts at repairing considerable animal collision damage and will be able to get you back on the road as quickly as possible.
+If your vehicle has been damaged, we are here to help.
+We’re experts at repairing considerable collision damage and will be able to get you back on the road as quickly as possible.
 We are also the Northwoods only mobile estimating service for auto collision repair.
 We’ll come to you!